-As with other Israeli artists, finding any info on Akiva Nof (male, in case you were wondering) is a near-impossibility; I'm not even convinced 1971's Jezebel was actually a single, although it seems likely.
+Akiva "Nof" Naparstek' (ףונ אביקע; male, in case you were wondering) is an Israeli 'poet and song-writer, composer, politician, lawyer and a journalist' (thanks, Wikipedia), whose 1972 single Jezebel (or Izevel; לבזיג) was a major hit.
 As with many other Israeli records from the era, it's a folk-influenced pop number, of next to no interest to the outside world, klezmer fans excepted.

 An unknown musician plays Mellotron strings across the track; the first Mellotron in Israel?
 It's certainly the first track I'm aware of, for what that's worth.
-Anyway, if I find out anything else about this (was it on an album?)
+Anyway, if I find out anything else about this (b-side?
+Was it on an album?)
 I shall report back.

 Fra Kæreste til Grin (2010, 41.31) ***/T